2023 Turkish presidential election: Date

 The regular scheduled date for the first round of the elections was set for 18 June 2023.
 However, the electoral system allowed for moving the date forward.

-In 2020, there were speculations about a snap election prior to the regular one in 2023.
+In 2020, there was speculation about a snap election prior to the regular one in 2023.
 At the time, Devlet Bahçeli, the leader of coalition partner MHP, ruled them out.
 In a written statement, he said that elections would not be held before 2023.
 He also confirmed that the current coalition between AKP and MHP will remain intact and Recep Tayyip Erdoğan will be their joint nominee for President.

 Discussion on snap elections

-In early January 2023 the AKP mentioned eventual snap elections to take place on either the 16 or 30 April or the 14 May.
-But the so called "Table of Six" composed by six opposition parties announced that they would not agree to snap elections after the 6 April.
-On 18 January 2023, Erdoğan, the President of Turkey, signalled that the elections will be held earlier than the scheduled date, specifically on 14 May 2023, in a symbolic reference to the election victory of former President Adnan Menderes on 14 May in the 1950 Turkish general election, beating the candidate of the (then governing) party CHP.
+In early January 2023 the AKP mentioned eventual snap elections to take place on either on 16 or 30 April or on 14 May.
+But the so-called "Table of Six" composed by six opposition parties announced that they would not agree to snap elections after 6 April.
+On 18 January 2023, Erdoğan, the President of Turkey, signalled that the elections will be held earlier than the scheduled date, specifically on 14 May 2023, in a symbolic reference to the election victory of former Prime Minister Adnan Menderes on 14 May in the 1950 Turkish general election, defeating the candidate of the then governing CHP party.
 On 22 January 2023, Erdoğan stated that the elections will be held on 14 May.
-In view of that date, the Table of Six announced that Erdogan can not run for president without the consent of the parliament.
+In view of that date, the "Table of Six" announced that Erdoğan cannot run for president without parliamentary consent.

 Discussion on postponing election date

-After an earthquake struck the country in February 2023, Erdogan announced a state of emergency for 10 affected provinces, which would end a week ahead of the election date of the 14 May.
+After a devastating earthquake struck the country in February 2023, Erdoğan announced a state of emergency for 10 affected provinces, which would end a week ahead of the election date of the 14 May.
 The opposition voted against the imposition in parliament.
 Then on 13 February 2023, Bülent Arınç, a former AKP Member of Parliament, alleged the elections could not be held in the current situation in either May or June, and the elections should be postponed.
 AKP spokesperson Ömer Çelik responded that Arınç's statement is his own personal view and does not bind the party.
 Kemal Kılıçdaroğlu from the opposition party Republican People's Party (CHP) responded to Arınç's statement that the constitution would not provide a possibility to postpone the elections except in the case of war.
-Further Mustafa Tolga Öztürk from the Good Party reasoned only the parliament has the authority to postpone elections and Selahattin Demirtaş from the Peoples' Democratic Party (HDP) suspected such a measure would result in a political coup.
+Further, Mustafa Tolga Öztürk from the Good Party reasoned only the parliament has the authority to postpone elections and Selahattin Demirtaş from the Peoples' Democratic Party (HDP) suspected such a measure would result in a political coup.

+Election calendar

+The Supreme Election Council announced the following election calendar for the 2023 presidential elections and the parliamentary elections.